donadonny/Fitting-Room/README.md

  # UnBorify
 ## A collection of entertaining media to brighten up your day!
 ### To do list
-* Connect a REST API for media
+* Connect more REST APIs for media
 * Allow forward (and possibly backwards) navigation
 * Connect share functionality
 * Add more API functions in menu